project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 ## Restore Elastic Search

-User the following steps to restore Elastic Search database:
+To restore the Elastic Search databases, follow these steps:

 1.Copy the backup file from `/tmp/elasticsearch-backup/<backup_file>` to the instance where you want to run the restore operation.